Life As a Nursing Assistant

 - Document or otherwise report observations of patient behavior, complaints, or physical symptoms to nurses.

-Nursing Assistants state the following job skills are important in their day-to-day work.
+When polled, Nursing Assistants say the following skills are most frequently used in their jobs:

 Service Orientation: Actively looking for ways to help people.